lambdalainen/clash-bfcpu/README.md

 ![Minicom Config Figure 3](https://github.com/aufheben/clash-bfcpu/raw/master/doc/minicom-3.png)

-Now we can run some test programs (can be found under b/)
+Now we can run some test programs (can be found under b/).
+Simply type/paste the program into the serial terminal and press Ctrl+D, which will send EOT (ASCII 0x04) to the CPU.
+The CPU then starts executing the instructions and when the program terminates, you can input a new program.
+Press the "CPU RESET" button on the board to abort the execution of any program.

 ![mandelbrot.b](https://github.com/aufheben/clash-bfcpu/raw/master/doc/mandelbrot.png)